fs-mschmidty/columbine_wildlife_docs/end_of_year/2026_eoy_report.md

 A geodatabase has been created to centralize all data for Southwestern Willow Flycatchers (SWWF) on the Columbine Ranger District.
 Four survey locations with correlating data have been found so far.
 Hermosa Park, East Vallecito, and Beaver Meadows have repeating surveys dating back to 2004 at the earliest.
 Parrot Creek has data from 2023, as it was modeled habitat in a project area.
 Each location is a polygon on the map, containing related records for each survey.
 If we find anymore SWWF surveys on the Columbine Ranger District, they will be added to this geodatabase.
 No SWWF have been found or recorded on any surveys.
 <img width="3300" height="2550" alt="swwf(noborder)" src="https://github.com/user-attachments/assets/eb378711-fd1c-4611-8196-644f4d2d8de9" />

+### Milkweed Database

+A Field Map has been created to document Milkweed findings.
+The web map was designed similarly to the bog violet field map.
+There are two feature layers: Milkweed Inventory Line and Milkweed Patches Polygon.
+The intent of the Milkweed Inventory Line is for any forest employees to be able to document milkweed findings, just like the bog violet field map.
+You can record a track as you walk around an area, and it will symbolize as red if you found no milkweed, and blue if there is milkweed.
+The Milkweed Patches Polygon is intended for wildlife biologists only.
+Official patches of milkweed will be recorded as a polygon, as you move around the patch.
+More information can be found on the [Milkweed Field Maps page](https://fs-mschmidty.github.io/columbine_wildlife_docs/gis/field-maps/milkweed-map.html).